Hernandez: BOLI report threw East County lawmaker 'under the bus'

 "Several interviewees stated that they assumed the rumor was baseless because it seemed to be completely out of character with that they knew of your values and integrity," according to the letter.

 Hernandez said it's important to believe victims of harassment, whether racial or other forms of hate.
-"There is a lot of work that remains to be done to ensure that the Oregon Capitol is a safe and healthy environment for everyone," he wrote.
+"There is a lot of work that remains to be done to ensure that the Oregon Capitol is a safe and healthy environment for everyone," he wrote in a statement.
 "We must end this culture of harassment and be proactive and swift in our efforts to rid the Capitol of this toxic working environment."